edwardabraham/Multicore-opt-SNE/README.md

 ## Mac OSX Terminal
 - Follow the directions above to install the package.
 - If not already done per above, open the Terminal app and set the working directory to this repo.
-- Run with the command `python2 MulticoreTSNE/run/run_optsne.py --optsne --data <path_to_data>`.
+- Run with the command `python OptSNE/run/run_optsne.py --optsne --data <path_to_data>`.
 This is the minimal command necessary to run opt-SNE with all default parameters.
 Replace `<path_to_data>` with the filepath to a CSV file.
 Additional parameters can be specified to override defaults (see Arguments section below).

 ## CSV Formatting Requirements
 - The file must have one line of buffer (usually used for column names, but it doesn't matter what is in this line of the file).